mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

               "IN_PROGRESS"
             ],
             "description": "State of the change.
 State NEW means that the single view needs to be re-aggregated, state IN_PROGRESS means that the Single View Creator is already doing it."
           },
+          "topic": {
+            "type": "string",
+            "description": "Ingestion topic that started the cycle" },
+          "timestamp": {
+            "type": "integer",
+            "description": "Unix timestamp of the ingestion kafka message" },
+          "partition": {
+            "type": "integer",
+            "description": "Partition number of the ingestion kafka message" },
+          "offset": {
+            "type": "integer",
+            "description": "Offset of the ingestion kafka message" },
+          "key": {
+            "type": "object",
+            "additionalProperties": true,
+            "description": "Key of the ingestion kafka message" },
+          "updatedAt": {
+            "type": "object",
+            "description": "MongoDB date object of the time the change has been updated", "additionalProperties": true
+          },
           "inProgressAt": {
             "type": "object",